-Making sure you’re only sewing on the seam allowance, sew 1/8″ from the fold.
-You’re sewing the fold down.
+Adjust the fabric to make sure you’re only sewing on one side of the seam allowance.
+Sew 1/8 inch from the fold.
+Sew the fold in place.

 Sew the seam.